Preft/Butler-Project3-GroupG/README.md

 ![original_features.png](images/original_features.png)

 * A random forest regressor model was chosen over a linear regressor model bassed on having the highest accuracy.
-Initial results provided promising results (Table 1).
+Initial results were encouraging (Table 1).
 The five least impactful features identified by the model were removed with a negligible impact to the perfomance of the model.
 After exploring multiple combinations of features, the least impactful feature was removed for a total of nine features.

 ### Feature rankings
 ![best_features.png](images/best_features.png)